rob-windsor/msgraph-training-authentication/Demos/02-openid-connect/readme.md

     }
     ```

 1. Open the **Controllers/HomeController.cs** file and view the **ReadMail** controller method.
 Unlike the **About** method, this method is not decorated with the `Authorize` attribute.
-The method retrieves the current user's token cache and creates a new `IConfidentialClientApplication` using the user's token cache.
-If there are users in the cache, the code calls `AcquireTokenSilent` which will look in the cache for a token matching the user and the requested scope.
-If one is not present, it will attempt to use the refresh token.
+The method uses the `BuildConfidentialClientApplication` helper method to construct an object that implements  `IConfidentialClientApplication`.
+The method then calls `AcquireTokenSilent` which will look in the cache for a token matching the user and the requested scope.
 It then attaches the token to the request to Microsoft Graph to retrieve the user's messages.

     ```csharp
     public async Task<ActionResult> ReadMail()